Analyzing Arguments and Evidence

 This principle also applies on an individual level when someone passes along gossip or relates events that cast others in a negative light.
 Often there are surprising differences in the story when heard from the other person's point of view. (to be expanded)

 In the United States we have "freedom of speech".
 The idea is that if all sides of an issue are heard, the truth will have an opportunity to be heard.
 When people become very convinced of a particular belief, they often want to suppress any discussion that calls that belief into question.
-Unfortunately people who do this are wrong about their position a high percentage of the time, and so the true viewpoint (as well as many false ones) is often suppressed by censorship. (more)
+Unfortunately people who do this are wrong about their position a high percentage of the time, and so the true viewpoint is often suppressed by censorship. (more)

 Trying principles on other issues

 When an argument involves issues about which we might make assumptions or have biases, we can sometimes try the same argument on a different subject in order to see if it really is valid. (to be expanded)

 People trying to manipulate us often try to associate a particular image with a product or person that influences our opinion without suggesting any particular false fact.
 For example a politician might distribute pictures of himself enjoying happy times with his family to create the image of being a family man, even though he spends 90% of his time out of town. (to be expanded)

 The fact that someone remembers something does not imply it happened.
 It is easy for people two confuse things that happened at one time with things that happened at another, or even to visualize something that someone suggests might have happened and confuse that with an actual memory of it happening.
 As a result it is common for perfectly intelligent people to "remember" events or details that are false or inaccurate.
 We should particularly be suspicious of things remembered during hypnosis, since a hypnotized subject is very suggestible. (to be expanded)